 The LL.M.
 International Commercial Arbitration Moot Competition will alternate every year between a problem involving an international commercial dispute, and a problem arising out of an investment protection law or BIT provision.
-In 2013 the competition will focus on a problem involving an international commercial dispute.
+In 2014, the competition will focus on an investment dispute.

-2013 Rules are available here.
-Please read carefully as some changes have been made.
+Please read the 2014 Rules carefully as important changes have been made.

 Team members must be enrolled in a Master of Laws (LL.M.) program.
-Students who have completed their studies (through the completion of the required units necessary for the awarding of the LL.M. degree) by December 2012 are unable to be part of a team.
+Students who have completed their studies (through the completion of the required units necessary for the awarding of the LL.M. degree) by December 2013 are inellegible to be part of a team.

 Each team must submit an Argument Outline in support of the legal position of both the claimant and the respondent.

 All teams will receive by e-mail the outlines of the teams they are scheduled to argue against in the oral rounds two weeks prior to the competition.

 The competition has been limited to 28 teams (first come first served basis).
 Registrations will will remain open until 5:00 p.m. on December 14, 2013.

 So far the following universities are registered to participate:

 Pepperdine University School of Law